tretbar/check_mk/README.md

-# check_mk

-Some stuff I wrote for check_mk
+**WARNING**: "overwrite" means, original check_mk files are overwritten or extended.
+Please doublecheck twice before installing to not mess up your installation.

 ## apc_rackpdu_power

-This check monitors the amperage of an APC Rack-PDU and is capable of monitoring one- and three-phase PDU.
+(overwrite) Can now monitor three-phase PDUs (was only one-phase).

-**WARNING: This check supersedes existing one!
+**WARNING: This check supersedes existing one by changing service description!
 You'll need to reinventarize any APC Rack-PDU!**

 ## apc_rackpdu_temp

-This check monitors the data of temperature sensors of an APC Rack-PDU.
-If there are any, it should inventorize all sensors on the PDU.
-Mine only have one sensor.
+Monitors the data of temperature sensors of an APC Rack-PDU.

 ## dell_chassis_slots

-This check monitors the blade slots of the chassis of Dell PowerEdge/FX2 Servers.
-The check returns {OK} when a slot is in the {basic} state.
-It returns {WARN} otherwise (can be overwritten by a WATO rule).
-No limits are set in the check.
-In addition to the state, the check displays the following other parameters of the server: drsServerServiceTag, drsServerSlotName
+(overwrite) Can now be controlled by a WATO rule to set any desired state for a given slot state.
+Useful when using DPM (which would report {WARN} if powered down).

+## dell_poweredge_mem

+(overwrite) Can now be controlled by a WATO rule to set any desired state for a given DIMM state.
+Useful when using DPM (which would report {UNKNOWN} if powered down).

+## esx_vsphere_hostsystem_dpm

+(overwrite) Modifies host CPU, MEM and state information to support DPM (and not reporting errors if powered down).

 ## esx_vsphere_vm_annotation

- For a virtual machine running on ESX this check just reports the annotation.
-The check always returns {OK} state.
-It can be used to aggregate VMs in several views according to their annotations.
-See "Monitoring VMWare ESX with Check_MK" in the online documentation as well.
-The check script overwrites orignal "esx_vsphere_vm" in local file hierarchy, but imports and executes original one to be update-save.
+(overwrite) Just reports vSphere annotation for a VM.
+Modifies special agent, so stick to correct version!